Honors in Arts and Humanities

 The School of Arts and Humanities Honors Program offers eligible students the opportunity for advanced creative and scholarly work and recognition within the School.

-Requirements: To earn Arts and Humanities School Honors, students must graduate with (a) a minimum of 30, graded, upper-division semester credit hours at UTD, (b) at least 12 hours of upper-division courses in the student's major with a GPA of 3.80 in those courses, and (c) the completion of an honors thesis or project evaluated by two faculty members with a grade of at least B+.
+Requirements: To earn Arts and Humanities School Honors, students must graduate with (a) a minimum of 30, graded, upper-division semester credit hours at UTD, (b) a major GPA of at least 3.67, and (c) the completion of an honors thesis or project evaluated by two faculty members with a grade of at least B+.

 Honors Thesis or Project: School Honors students must successfully complete an honors thesis or project under the supervision of a full-time faculty member.
 Each student is responsible for securing a supervisor for his or her thesis or project.
 The thesis or project supervisor should be a tenured member of the faculty or a faculty member on the tenure track.
 Non-tenure/tenure track faculty members will be allowed to supervise an honors thesis or project under exceptional circumstances (ADU approval is required).
 It is recommended that students begin planning for the honors thesis or project as early as possible and, ideally, meet with prospective faculty supervisor one or two semesters prior to undertaking the thesis or project.
 The faculty supervisor will then help the student to select the second reader.
 Students who wish to undertake a creative honors project must have successfully completed at least one practice-based course at UTD in an appropriate medium.